Cantonese Soy Sauce Pan-Fried Noodles

 Directions

-- Rinse the bean sprouts in cold water and drain.
-Julienne and separate green onions from white and green parts.
-Julienne the cha siu.
-In a small bowl mix the soy sauces, sesame oil, salt, sugar, rice wine and white pepper into a small bowl and set aside.
+1. Bring 2 quarts of water to a boil.
+Rinse the bean sprouts in cold water and drain.
+Julienne the green onions.
+Mix the soy sauces, sesame oil, salt, sugar, wine and white pepper in a small bowl and set aside.

-- Heat the wok to high and add a tablespoon of oil to coat the wok.
-Spread one-third of the noodles in a thin, even layer on the wok and tilt the wok in a circular motion to distribute the oil.
-Quickly stir fry noodles until crisp and transfer to a large bowl.
-Continue with the rest of the noodles.
+3. Heat the wok over high heat and add two tablespoons of oil to coat the wok.
+Spread the noodles in a thin, even layer on the wok and tilt the wok in a circular motion to distribute the oil and crisp the bottom layer of the noodles evenly.
+It should take about 5 minutes for the first side.

-- Heat the wok over high heat.
-Add a tablespoon of oil and all of the white parts of the scallion and the cha siu to the pan and cook for about 15 seconds.
+5. Heat the wok over high heat.
+Add two tablespoons of oil and all of the white parts of the green onion to the pan.
+Cook for about 15 seconds.
 Next, add the noodles to the wok and toss them well, breaking up the noodles so they’re not all in one big clump.
-Add the soy sauce mixture and toss continuously for a couple minutes using a pair of chopsticks or a set of tongs.
+Add the soy sauce mixture and toss continuously for a couple minutes.
 Keep the heat on high.

-- After the noodles are uniformly golden brown, add the bean sprouts and toss.
-Add the rest of the scallions and toss the mixture again for another 1 to 2 minutes until you see the bean sprouts just starting to turn transparent.
+6. After the noodles are uniformly golden brown, add the bean sprouts and toss.
+Add the rest of the green onions and toss the mixture again for another 1 to 2 minutes until you see the bean sprouts just starting to turn transparent.
 You want the sprouts to be cooked but still crunchy.
-Be careful not to overcook them or they will become limp and soggy.
-High heat is a key requirement for this dish.
 Plate and serve!